supercow/multiple_puppetdb_vagrant_stack/README.md

 - A MoM with a PostgreSQL database
 - Two PuppetDB servers behind an HAProxy load balancer
+- One separate compile master using the load balanced PuppetDB VIP

 A shared certificate is generated and shared amongst the PuppetDB servers to avoid issues related to [SERVER-207](https://tickets.puppetlabs.com/browse/SERVER-207).